jfqd/broken-link-checker/Readme.md

 * Add an endpoint to get crawl results
 * Add an option to check images

-Copyright (c) 2018 Stefan Husch, qutic development.
+Copyright (c) 2019 Stefan Husch, qutic development GmbH